Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 The carrier split: Holafly (Digicel) is the better choice for Blue Mountains and rural Jamaica.
 Nomad (FLOW) is faster for Kingston and resort corridors.
 Saily covers both automatically.
 For the vast majority of Jamaica travelers who stay on the resort circuit, all three deliver the same practical experience.

 Install your eSIM before you leave home. eSIM installation requires a WiFi connection.
-Do it at home, not at Sangster International.
-Montego Bay and Kingston airports have free WiFi in arrivals if needed, but don’t rely on crowded airport networks for setup.
+Do it at home.
+Montego Bay and Kingston airports have free WiFi in arrivals, but crowded airport networks slow everything down after a long flight.
+Install at home, activate on landing, and start navigating immediately from the terminal.

 Download offline maps before leaving your resort.
-Kingston, Montego Bay, Negril, and Ocho Rios all have strong 4G — use that coverage to download Google Maps or Maps.me offline before heading anywhere inland or rural.
-Blue Mountains hikers especially: download in Kingston before you start climbing, not in the foothills hoping for a signal.
+Kingston, Montego Bay, Negril, and Ocho Rios all have strong 4G.
+Use that coverage to download Google Maps offline before heading anywhere inland.
+Blue Mountains hikers: download in Kingston before you start climbing.

 Jamaica uses the Jamaican Dollar (JMD), but eSIMs are priced in USD.
 All three providers charge in US dollars.
 No currency conversion needed — the price you see at checkout is what you pay.

 Hurricane season runs June to November.
-If you’re traveling during this period, keep your eSIM active and notifications on.
+If traveling during this period, keep your eSIM active and mobile notifications on.
 Mobile data is essential for weather alerts and emergency updates.
-A Holafly unlimited plan during hurricane season removes one variable from an already unpredictable situation.
+Holafly unlimited during hurricane season removes one variable from an already unpredictable situation.

 Already used one of these providers elsewhere?
 Holafly, Nomad, and Saily all work globally on the same platform — no new accounts needed.
 Whether you’ve come from a Brazil trip or heading to Peru next, the same login works everywhere.